-Did you know that psychology is the most popular college major among undergraduate students around the entire world?!
+Psychology is the most popular college major among undergraduate students around the entire world!
 Now you may be wondering what makes psychology so popular.

 Well, a psychology degree not only offers individuals the opportunity for personal growth; it also provides numerous potential and exciting career paths.